 - 1½ tablespoons orange zest (from about 2 Naval oranges)

 - 3 tablespoons honey

-- 1 1/2 cups finely chopped semisweet chocolate melted
+- 1½ cups semisweet chocolate, finely chopped and then melted

-Turn the oven down to 350 degrees F, and line two baking sheets with parchment paper.
+- Reset oven and prepare pans.
+Turn the oven down to 350°F, and line two baking sheets with parchment paper.

-With a large Chef's knife, cut the cooked granola into about 27 evenly sized, rectangular bars.
+- Slice.
+With a Chef's knife, cut the cooked granola into about 27 evenly sized, rectangular bars.

+- Cool.
 Place the chocolate-drizzled bars on a large plate or platter to let the chocolate cool and harden completely.
 This might take an hour or so at room temperature.
 To speed it up, you can place the baking sheet in the refrigerator for about 10 minutes.
-(You will need to add the melted chocolate to the bars in two separate batches.)

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.